szilvia-csernus/map-game/README.md

 ## Choosing a country

-The player has to select the country that appears in the top.
+The player has to select the country that appears at the top.
 If the selection is correct, the country is coloured green and a green checkmark signals that the score has been registered.
 In case the selection is incorrect, the country becomes red and an animation flies the map to the correct country.
 This feedback allows the player to improve their knowledge.
 <br><br>
 ![correct-country](readme-images/correct-country.gif)
 ![incorrect-country](readme-images/incorrect-country.gif)